Why a Multidisciplinary Response to CSEC?

 - Exploited youth should be treated as victims – not as offenders or delinquents.

-- District Attorney Daniel F. Conley made a commitment not to charge minors in Suffolk County with prostitution-related offenses.
+- Former District Attorney Daniel F. Conley made a commitment not to charge minors in Suffolk County with prostitution-related offenses.

 - Identifying & holding pimps and exploiters accountable is a priority.